 Environment Variables

-When a hook script runs, the plugin injects environment variables that your script can reference.
-The full list of injected environment variables is pending confirmation.
+When a hook script runs, the plugin injects the following environment variables that your script can reference:

 Hook Events